-Zoloft and Dry Mouth: An Overview
+Zoloft and Dry Mouth

-depression -- 16 percent of such people experienced this side effect of Zoloft.
+Dry mouth is one of the most common Zoloft® side effects.
+A dry mouth in people taking Zoloft (sertraline hydrochloride) occurs in up to 16 percent of people.
+In clinical trials, dry mouth was most commonly seen in people taking Zoloft for depression -- 16 percent of such people experienced this side effect of Zoloft.
 It was least common in those taking Zoloft for premenstrual dysphoric disorder (PMDD) and was reported in 6 percent of those people.

 If you are taking Zoloft and experience dry mouth, there are some things that you can do that may help.
+Some of these suggestions include the following:

 - Sip water or sugarless drinks often.